Cecilia999/computer_science_fundamental_knowledge/networking/Network_Layer.md

 2. what is private IP address

-Private IP address are ip address that are not valid for use on the internet.
-If you want to access internet on these private IPs, you must have to use proxy server or NAT server.
+Private IP address are ip address that are not valid for use on the internet (you can not access over internet).
+It is used between LAN and assigned by LAN administrator.
+This private ip address is not regonized over internet.
+It is unique only in LAN.

 - classA: 10.0.0.0 - 10.255.255.255
 - classB: 172.16.0.0 - 172.31.255.255